Called Out in the Dark

-"Called Out in the Dark" is a song by Northern Irish–Scottish alternative rock band Snow Patrol, released on 2 September 2011 as the lead single of their sixth album, Fallen Empires (2011).
+"Called Out in the Dark" is a song by Northern Irish alternative rock band Snow Patrol, released on 2 September 2011 as the lead single of their sixth album, Fallen Empires (2011).
 It was made available both independently and on an EP with three other tracks from Fallen Empires.
 "Called Out in the Dark" was shortlisted for Meteor Choice Music Prize Irish Song of the Year 2011.
 A version of the track also exists which is remixed by Norman Cook.

 Background and writing

-The song was written by the band's frontman Gary Lightbody and produced by Jacknife Lee, who has worked on their previous three albums.
+The song was written by the band's frontman Gary Lightbody and produced by Jacknife Lee, who worked on their previous three albums.
 It was recorded in Topanga Canyon in Los Angeles.
-The single premiered on Zane Lowe's Radio 1 show on July 21, 2011 and was released on September 2, 2011.
+The single premiered on Zane Lowe's Radio 1 show on July 21, 2011, and was released on September 2, 2011.

 The song, along with other tracks on Fallen Empires, finds Snow Patrol venturing into dance territory.
 Lightbody told The Sun: "I've always DJed and dance music has always been a big part of our lives, but it's never really been part of the music.
 So we just let go a little bit this time."

 Composition

-Beginning with an underlying, steady acoustic guitar riff that runs relentlessly throughout the track, quickly followed by a dancelike drumbeat which boldly kicks in alongside Gary Lightbody’s distinct vocals declaring, 'it's like we just can't help ourselves cause we don't know how to back down.'
+Beginning with an underlying, steady acoustic guitar riff that runs relentlessly throughout the track, quickly followed by a dancelike drumbeat which boldly kicks in alongside Gary Lightbody's distinct vocals declaring, 'it's like we just can't help ourselves cause we don't know how to back down.'
 "As the kids took back the parks," Lightbody sings, "You and I were left with the streets."
 The song builds momentum and reaches a climax with a striking, textured, electronic heavy chorus, 'we are listening and we are not blind, this is your life, this is your time.'
 The song aptly ends with the repeating guitar riff and its accompanying drum riff.